All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Calorie deficit.
 Eating significantly fewer calories than your body is used to can cause headaches in the first 1-2 weeks.
 Your brain runs primarily on glucose, and a sudden reduction in food intake changes how much glucose is available.

 Skipping meals.
 GLP-1 medications reduce appetite so effectively that some people forget to eat altogether.
 Going long periods without food drops blood sugar and triggers headaches.
-Even if you are not hungry, your body still needs consistent fuel.
+Even if you aren't hungry, your body still needs consistent fuel.

 "GLP-1 receptor agonists represent the most significant advance in obesity pharmacotherapy in decades.
 For the first time, we have medications that produce weight loss approaching what was previously only achievable through bariatric surgery.")
 Dr. Robert Kushner, MD, Northwestern University, speaking at ObesityWeek 2023